antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 This launches the RDFM Management Server with no encryption, listening on `localhost`/`127.0.0.1`.
 By default, the device communication socket is listening on port `1234`, while the HTTP API is exposed on port `5000`.

+When server is in debug mode (`app.run(debug=True, ...)` is set) every HTTP request received and response to it are printed to STDOUT.

 ## Setting up a Dockerized development environment

 The RDFM server can also be deployed using a Docker container.